 Harvard Law School’s Labor and Worklife Program in partnership with Jobs With Justice invites applications for appointment as a Future of Labor Law Research Fellow.
-Future of Labor Law Research Fellows are law students or recent law graduates with a commitment to expanding access to collective bargaining for working people and to reforming labor law.
-The Fellows will be placed with a campaign that forges new paths in giving working people opportunities to negotiate for improvements in their workplaces and in their communities.
-These on-the-ground campaigns will have an integral role in shaping the Clean Slate Project.
+The Future of Labor Law Research Fellowship is a 12 months fellowship for law graduates with a commitment to expanding access to collective bargaining for working people and to reforming labor law.
+The Fellows will be placed with an existing organizing campaign led by Jobs with Justice to conduct legal research on the ground on the limitations of labor law in organizing workers and to act as a legal support to worker organizing.

-It is assumed that the bulk of the Fellow’s time will be devoted to two matters: (1) Fellows will report to the Clean Slate Project on how labor law obstructs worker collective action or could better facilitate such activity and recommendations for how to re-write labor law to better support collective action; and (2) Fellows will provide advice to the campaign with which they are placed that is grounded in their research.
-Adam Shah, an attorney and Senior Policy Analyst with the Jobs With Justice Education Fund, will coordinate the fellows’ work, including selecting the campaigns and providing advice and mentoring to the fellows.
-In addition, Fellows will collaborate with the Executive Director of the Labor & Worklife Program Sharon Block on the work of the Clean Slate Project throughout the fellowship year, and attend convenings, workshops, and other Labor & Worklife Program events (travel expenses will be provided for attendance at Labor & Worklife Program events).
+Fellows will (1) share findings with the Clean Slate Project on how labor law obstructs worker collective action, or could better facilitate such activity, and recommendations for how to re-write labor law to better support collective action; and (2) provide advice to the campaign with which they are placed that is grounded in their research.
+Fellows will work closely with and receive mentorship from Clean Slate Project staff and a dedicated member of the Jobs With Justice Education Fund.
+In addition, Fellows will have an opportunity to attend convenings, workshops, and other Labor and Worklife Program events with travel expenses covered.

-A J.D. degree or enrollment in the third year of an American Bar Association-accredited law school is required.
+A completed J.D. degree or current enrollment in a third year of an American Bar Association-accredited law school is required.
 Previous labor law coursework, experience with organizing campaigns, and experience advocating on behalf of working people are not required but will be considered favorably.
 To apply, submit a cover letter; your resume and law school transcript; two or three letters of recommendation; and one scholarly writing sample.

 We are an equal opportunity institution and all qualified applicants will receive consideration without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.